 University of Chicago

-Ernst Lengyel, M.D., Ph.D., a Gynecologic Oncologist, is a Professor in the Department of Obstetrics and Gynecology at the University of Chicago.
+Ernst Lengyel, M.D., Ph.D., a Gynecologic Oncologist, is Chair and a Professor in the Department of Obstetrics and Gynecology at the University of Chicago.
 He graduated

 magna cum laude from the University of Munich in 1992 with a doctorate in medicine, followed by a research fellowship at MD Anderson Cancer Center.
 He completed his residency at the University of Munich and then entered the combined Gynecologic Oncology fellowship program at the University of California/San Francisco (UCSF) and Stanford.
 In 2004, after one year on the clinical faculty at UCSF, he joined the University of Chicago faculty as a research scientist and clinician.
 In 2008 he was awarded the Burroughs Wellcome Fund Clinical Scientist Award in Translational Research.